 - Lastly, and as soon as possible, call or have someone on your behalf call a law firm specializing in the field of Admiralty and Maritime law who is familiar with cruise ship rape and sexual assault claims involving minors.

 The cruise ship child molestation attorneys with Brais Law Firm are here to zealously represent you.
-Our principal office is in Miami, Florida, but we also routinely meet with clients throughout the United States and in satellite offices in Boston, Massachusetts and Houston, Texas on an appointment basis.
+Our principal office is in Miami, Florida, but we also routinely meet with clients throughout the United States and in a satellite office in Boston, Massachusetts on an appointment basis.
 The firm’s Board Certified, “AV” Rated Martindale Hubbell, and Multi-Million Dollar Advocates are here to help.
-To see if the firm can help you call 800-499-0551 from within the U.S., 305-416-2901 from within the State of Florida or click Contact Us to complete a no obligation form for a free evaluation of your case.
+To see if the firm can help you call 800-499-0551 from within the U.S., 305-416-2901 from within the State of Florida, or click Contact Us to complete a no-obligation form for a free evaluation of your case.

 Links & Resources:

 - Jackson Health System “After a Rape”